nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 and that `java` is in your `PATH` environment variable.
 2. Download the latest `SchedUrMods.jar` from [here](https://github.com/AY2122S1-CS2113T-W13-3/tp/releases/latest).

-   > **⚠️Note:** Do *not* decompress the jar file even if it shows as an archive on your file manager.
+   > **⚠️Warning**: Do *not* decompress the jar file even if it shows as an archive on your file manager.
 3. Copy the file to the folder you want to use as the _home folder_ for Duke.
+   >💡 **Note**: Ensure you have permission to create files and folders in this _home folder_.
-4. Open a terminal window in the _home folder_.
+5. Open a terminal window in the _home folder_.
-5. Type `java -jar SchedUrMods.jar` into the terminal to start Duke.
+6. Type `java -jar SchedUrMods.jar` into the terminal to start Duke.
-6. The following display should appear in a few seconds:
+7. The following display should appear in a few seconds:

 ```
  _____        _                _  _   _       ___  ___            _